jaidetree/valhalla/prompt-plan.md

 Let's implement validators for JavaScript objects and arrays to facilitate interoperability with JavaScript.

 ## Task
-Create a new namespace `jaidetree.valhalla.interop` and implement:
+Create a new namespace `dev.jaide.valhalla.interop` and implement:

 1. JS object validator that validates JavaScript objects
 2. JS array validator that validates JavaScript arrays